-AI-powered ingredient scanning app that improved trust for Indian grocery shoppers
+AI-powered Ingredient scanning app for Indian grocery shoppers

-Ingrify was created to address a growing frustration shared by everyday consumers that is ingredient labels are confusing, inconsistent, and often unreadable, making it hard to know what’s actually safe to eat.
+Ingrify was created to address a growing frustration shared by everyday consumers that is ingredient labels are complex, confusing and inconsistent , making it hard to know what’s actually safe to eat in a glance.

 I collaborated across teams to gather user feedback and created the app's user experience, interface with seamless access to brand values.